What’s the Difference Between CGO and CMO?

 Customers today – both B2B and B2C – have the power when it comes to buying products and services.
 If they want to solve a problem, they can Google it.
 When they’re interested in a product, they can Google options and compare prices, features, and benefits.

 With this revolutionary change in buyer awareness, companies won’t fare well by keeping sales and marketing operating in silos and ignoring this shift in purchase habits.
-A CGO recognizes the core challenge of growth and focuses on organizational concerns like culture and structure – including the outdated separation between sales and marketing.
+A NEW_WINDOWCGO recognizes the core challenge of growth and focuses on organizational concerns like culture and structure – including the outdated separation between sales and marketing.

 CGOs create revenue teams that strategically nurture leads down the sales funnel, while listening to and respecting customer preferences.
 The longer-term effects for the customer are no more annoying cold calls.
 No more mass email blasts.
 No more out-of-the-blue, unhelpful outreach.
 If dealing with a growth-minded organization, customers can instead expect high-quality, personal experiences that start when they’re leads and continue throughout their lifetime as customers.